jbeeko/cfworker-web-api/README.md

 fable: Compiled .fable/Thoth.Json.3.5.0/Types.fs
 ✨  Built successfully, built project size is 24 KiB.
-✨  Successfully published your script to https://cfworker.<subdomain>.workers.dev JBEEKO-MBPro:cfworker-web-api joergbeekmann$
+✨  Successfully published your script to https://cfworker.<subdomain>.workers.dev MBPro:cfworker-web-api $
 ...
 ```
 The worker is now live on `https://cfworker.<subdomain>.workers.dev` file.
-Notice that that the deploy step is only a second or so.
-In fact this is so good I've given up deploying to the local cloud worker emulator.

-> **NOTE**: Free Cloudflare accounts do not support the Workers KV Store.

-**Test**- If the VSCode REST Client extension is installed you can test the API by opening testing.rest.
+**Testing**- If the VSCode REST Client extension is installed you can test the API by opening testing.rest.
 That file contains a series of http requests.
 They can be executed by clicking on the 'Send Request' hover link.
 If VSCode is not available use cURL PostMan or any other API test tool.

 ![](resouces/contact-post.png)